 Radius Child and Youth Services is a specialized community-based organization that provides clinical assessment and counselling services to children, adolescents and families affected by interpersonal abuse.
-Specifically, we specialize in working with children, youth, and families who have experienced sexual, physical, or emotional abuse, neglect, or witnessed domestic violence.
+Specifically, we specialize in working with children, youth, and families who have experienced sexual, physical, or emotional abuse, neglect, or witnessed intimate partner violence.
 We also specialize in working with youth who have engaged in sexually abusive behaviour, with children under 12 years old who have engaged in concerning sexual behaviour, and intrafamilial sexual abuse and reunification.
-Radius Child and Youth Services has been working with this population for almost 40 years, so we think we’ve gotten pretty good with helping to create positive changes in the lives of people affected by abuse.
+Radius Child and Youth Services has been working with these populations for almost 40 years, so we think we’ve gotten pretty good with helping to create positive changes in the lives of people affected by abuse.

 Dealing with the affects of abuse or abusive behaviour is difficult.
 We are here to help and acknowledge the courage and strength it takes for every individual and family to walk through our doors.
 We are committed to offering a compassionate, friendly, and non-judgemental environment to all who attend our services.
 We are also committed to every individual’s uniqueness and we will work together with you to build a future free from abuse, neglect, and violence.